 Posted on Feb 25, 2014

 Below is the report by WHP-TV 21 last night on a lawsuit filed by our firm to protect the rights of an injured girl.
-For the full report and video go to the link at:

 A local mother says her four-year-old daughter was sexually assaulted at a daycare by another child.
 That woman has filed a lawsuit saying the KinderCare Learning Center in Lower Paxton Township didn’t do enough to protect her child.

 We interviewed the child’s mother at her attorney’s office in Harrisburg.
 To protect her child’s identity, CBS 21 will not reveal the mother’s name or show her face.